Anthropology |

 Description: |

-Course Title: Politicized Topics in Biology Description: This course will explore the fact and fiction underlying politically hot topics that have biology at their core.
-The majority of the course will be focused on written and oral debates on topics including: climate change, genetic engineering, stem cell research, human evolution and antibiotic resistance.
-Students will hone their ability to think critically, to construct well-written and
+Course Title: Politicized Topics in Biology Description: This course will explore the fact and fiction underlying politically contentious topics that have biology at their core.
+The majority of the course will consist of written and oral discussion of topics including climate change, genetic engineering, vaccine policy, and antibiotic resistance mitigation.
+One short essay (1000 words) will be assigned for each of these topics, and feedback will be provided through peer review and professor input.
+Students will also compose a final 2000-word essay on a topic of their choice. |

 Textbook(s)Required: |